JanneMattila/some-questions-and-some-answers/q&a/apim.md

 **Note**: For Developer Portal automation refer to this documentation: [Migrate portal between services](https://github.com/Azure/api-management-developer-portal/wiki/Migrate-portal-between-services).

-## I keep on getting CORS issues.
+## I keep on getting CORS errors despite the CORS Policy.
 Have I missed something?

 Lets assume that you have enabled following CORS Policy in your API at `Product` scope: